 - Pekelmeer – salt flat with colorful lakes – habitat of flamingos and numerous other birds.

-- Suplado Blowhole – spectacular blowhole at the northern coast.
+- Suplado Blowhole – Spectacular blowhole (or two blowholes) at the northern coast.

 - Cueba di Roshikiri – cave with petroglyphs at the entrance.

 - Grita Caabai petroglyph site – a group of some 15 prehistoric paintings – red handprints – in a rock-shelter.

 - Onima cave – a former shelter to Caiquetio people around 1500 AD.
 Adorned with red petroglyphs.
 Petroglyphs are protected with iron bars.

 - Spelonk petroglyph site – a cave with prehistoric petroglyphs on the ceiling.

 - Pos Calbas petroglyph site – a group of prehistoric drawings in a low cave.
 Some 15 drawings – geometric designs in red have been preserved.